-Furthermore, the team recommends for all remediated sites installing radiological monitoring (e.g. with regard to radon emanation at the site and potential groundwater contamination).
+Furthermore, the team recommends for all remediated sites maintaining an appropriate radiological monitoring (e.g. with regard to radon emanation at the site and potential groundwater contamination).
 Such monitoring would have to be in place for long term surveillance; adequate administrative and financial support would be necessary.

-- (4) The verification findings and ensuing recommendations are compiled in the 'Main Findings' document that is addressed to the Bulgarian competent authorities through the Bulgarian Permanent Representative to the European Union. - (5) The Commission services ask the Bulgarian competent authority to inform them of any progress or significant changes with regard to the situation at the time of the verification.
-In particular, they will closely follow up the progress made with respect to point (3). - (6) The present Technical Report is to be enclosed with the Main Findings. - (7) Finally, the verification team acknowledges the excellent co-operation it received from all persons involved in the activities it performed.
+(5) The Commission services ask the Bulgarian competent authority to inform them of any progress or significant changes with regard to the situation at the time of the verification, in particular with regard to (3).

+- (6) The present Technical Report is enclosed with the Main Conclusions document and is addressed to the Bulgarian competent authorities through the Bulgarian Permanent Representative to the European Union. - (7) Finally, the verification team acknowledges the excellent co-operation it received from all persons involved in the activities it performed.

-THE VERIFICATION PROGRAMME -OVERVIEW
+THE VERIFICATION PROGRAMME - OVERVIEW